Celsius (microarchitecture)

-Celsius is the codename for a GPU microarchitecture developed by Nvidia, and released in 1999 microarchitecture.
+Celsius is the codename for a GPU microarchitecture developed by Nvidia, and released in 1999.
 It was named with reference to Anders Celsius and used with the GeForce 256 and GeForce 2 series.

+Naming convention

+While Celsius was not used as a marketing name at the time of the GeForce 256's launch in 1999, the public name was first used by the nouveau Linux driver, and much later on the Nvidia website.

+The company's naming convention using famous scientists for its microarchitectures only became standard practice starting with the Tesla/Fermi generations.